wenjietseng/wjt-website-archived/_pages/sspxr.md

 #### Call for Participation

-We invite two types of submissions: **a 2-page position statement** or **a 4-page research statement** (in double-column, please refer to [CHI 2022 Publication Format](https://chi2022.acm.org/for-authors/presenting/papers/chi-publication-formats/), references excluded).
+We invite two types of submissions: **a 2-page position statement** or **a 4-page research statement** (in double-column and references excluded.
+Please refer to [CHI 2022 Publication Format](https://chi2022.acm.org/for-authors/presenting/papers/chi-publication-formats/)).
 The 2-page position statement can be a motivation of interest and present an opinion piece or critical position that fits into the larger discussion and topics of the workshop (contribution type "Opinion" as defined by [Wobbrock and Kienz, 2016](https://dl.acm.org/doi/abs/10.1145/2907069)).
-The 4-page research statement can be a presentation of already ongoing or planned research work in the topics of the workshop.
+The 4-page research statement can be a presentation of already ongoing or planned research work in the topics of the workshop. **Submissions are not anonymous and should include all author names, affiliations, and contact information**.

 Exemplar topics might come from within the field of, but are not limited to: